 - Enterprise 4 plan includes 1 TB

-If you hit your CDN limit we’ll keep your site running and simply charge you $0.1 USD for each additional GB of CDN bandwidth.
+If you hit your CDN limit we’ll keep your site running and simply charge you $0.10 USD for each additional GB of CDN bandwidth.
+You can view your CDN bandwidth usage in MyKinsta Analytics under the CDN tab.